Jade-Melo/Jade-Melo/README.md

 - 👩‍💻 Estudante do curso Desenvolvimento de Sistemas
 - 🏫 Instituição: Etec Uirapuru
 - 📚 Leitora
+- 🎀 A girl studying to be a programmer
 - 📧 Entre em contato comigo: jadesampaiomelo@gmail.com